 Exhaustion: When the last card in your Endurance is drawn, discarded or otherwise taken from your Endurance, you Exhaust.
 You lose 5 Ability during your next Ability Adjustment Phase.
 Reshuffle your Endurance and all the cards in your Discard Pile together and continue play.
-If you are making a Soft Exertion and you only have 5 cards left in your endurance, when you draw the last card you exhaust.
-You reshuffle, and then put the 5 cards from your soft exertion underneath your Endurance.
+If you are making a Soft Exertion and you only have 5 cards left in your Endurance, when you draw the last card you Exhaust.
+You reshuffle, and then put the 5 cards from your Soft Exertion underneath your Endurance.
+If there are no cards in your Endurance and no cards in your Discard Pile to shuffle together and form a new Endurance pile, you immediately adjust your ability to zero, and begin your Draw/Discard phase.

 Head Shots: A Head Shot: Event Card is played in conjunction with an upper attack.
 That attack instantly becomes a Power Blow.
 If your opponent cannot play a successful defense against the attack, or avoid it, they lose the game and their head immediately.
 Your attack must be able to become a Power Blow to be a Head Shot.
 There are cards other than the Head Shot: Event that may modify an attack to become a Head Shot, or attacks that by Game Text are Head Shots.
 The same rules pertaining to the Head Shot: Event also applies to these cards.
+If an effect modifies an attack that was previously a Head Shot so that it is no longer a Head Shot, the attack remains a Power Blow.

 Disarming & Breaking Weapons: During the course of the game, you may become Disarmed, or your weapon may be broken.
-If your weapon is broken, you are considered to be Disarmed.
-However, if you are using two Weapons Of Choice, both weapons must be disarmed and/or broken for a player to be considered Disarmed.
-If either occurs, you may not play attacks or blocks.
-At the beginning of your turn, in your 'May Do' phase, you may make a Soft (3 of named Attribute Gem) or Hard (2 of named Attribute Gem) Exertion to try to rearm yourself for each weapon lost.
+Any card or effect that states that it will "Disarm" your opponent means only one weapon is Disarmed.
+The person that is being Disarmed chooses which weapon is to be Disarmed.
+If your weapon is broken, you are Disarmed, unless you are using two or more Weapons of Choice.
+In this case, all weapons must be Disarmed and/or broken for a player to be Disarmed.
+If either occurs, you may not play attacks or blocks that require the use of a weapon.
+When you first become Disarmed during your turn, you may not exert during your May Do/Must Do Phase to regain your weapon until the beginning of your next turn.
+During your 'May Do' phase, you may make a Soft (3 of named Attribute Gem) or Hard (2 of named Attribute Gem) Exertion to try to rearm yourself for each weapon lost.
 You do not have this chance if your weapon was broken.
-While Disarmed, you may not play any Weapon Of Choice cards or cards with Blade in the title.
-Any Weapon Of Choice or Blade cards are discarded from play.
-You cannot attempt to Disarm or break a player's weapon that is already Disarmed.
-If you manage to recover a disarmed weapon and you have more than one Weapon of Choice in play, you may choose which one is recovered.
+While Disarmed, you may not play any Weapon Of Choice cards or cards with Blade in the title that pertain to the weapon that was Disarmed.
+Any Weapon Of Choice or Blade cards that pertain to the disarmed weapon are discarded from play.
+You cannot attempt to Disarm or break a player's weapon that is already Disarmed or broken.
+If you manage to recover a Disarmed weapon and you had more than one Weapon of Choice Disarmed, you may choose which one is recovered.
+Being Disarmed is NOT Prevention due to game mechanics.